 Programs

 The Early Years Program is focused on hands-on, play-based, experiential learning.
-Children in our Early Years program receive focused instruction in important fundamentals of Literacy, using the Fountas & Pinell LLI renowned program, and supported by two teachers who specialize in Early Years instruction.
+Children in our Early Years program receive focused instruction in important fundamentals of Literacy, using the Fountas & Pinell LLI renowned program, as well as other high quality and research based language programs such as Heggerty Phonics, University of Florida's Literacy Intervention Program (UFLI) and is also supported by two teachers who specialize in Early Years instruction.

 At Royal Oak, we believe in the importance of exposing children to both of Canada’s official languages.
 Children learn new languages naturally when they are young, so we use this critical period of development to teach both English and French.
 Our Early Years program includes an hour of daily French instruction that utilizes music, art and dramatic play.